 At Surovell Isaacs Petersen & Levy, our Fairfax lawyers are committed to creating effective resolutions to the challenges our individual, family and business clients face.
 We understand that our clients turn to us during times of need.
 We work to provide our clients with the solutions that they require in a manner that is respectful of the difficulty of their situation.
 Our goal is to be the law firm that you turn to for all of your legal needs.

 Adding to the distinguished attorneys who comprise Surovell Isaacs Petersen & Levy, we are honored to have State Senator J. Chapman "Chap" Petersen and State Senator Scott Surovell as partners with our firm.

-Contact the Loudoun County Criminal Defense Attorneys of Surovell Isaacs Petersen & Levy
+Contact the Northern VA Criminal Defense Attorneys of Surovell Isaacs Petersen & Levy

 If you are facing a legal challenge involving family law, criminal defense, personal injury, estate planning, consumer law or business law, turn to the experienced Fairfax attorneys of Surovell Isaacs Petersen & Levy.
 To schedule an initial consultation, call 703-648-8279 or simply contact us online.